CivicActions/accessibility/medium-posts-script/README.md

-# Download and CivicActions medium accessibility posts
+# Download CivicActions Medium Accessibility Posts

 Use the script `rss2md.py` to download CivicActions medium accessibility posts using https://medium.com/feed/civicactions/tagged/Accessibility and save them as posts in this site.